|Because of recent events, to be specific, the pandemic of 2020, I decided to start this paper with:|

 I think one of the major mistakes we make in life is that we gamble on the future, usually unconsciously.
 The gamble is that things will stay the same and for most of our lives things pretty much remain steady.
 However, sometimes things do change unexpectedly, so follow the Boy Scout motto, "Be Prepared."
-The economic crisis of 2010 is an example of how things can get really bad.
+The economic crisis of 2010 and 2020 coronavirus are an examples of how things can get really bad, very quickly.

 Even if you are working, you should prepare yourself for advancement or another job.
 Companies and jobs come and go at a moment's notice; even in the government.
 Even when the economy is good, companies go out of business for many reasons.
 The best time to prepare and look for a job is when you already have one.

 Before you start looking for work, you should take some preliminary steps.

 First and foremost, if you are working, be a good employee.
 A lot of people I've worked with over the years thought they were good employees, but they weren't -- not in my eyes, but in the eyes of people that counted.
 I've seen a lot of people passed-over for promotion or being hired, that had nobody to blame but themselves; although they did blame others.